Leitrim, County Down

 Within the centre of Leitrim village there is a Catholic church, a shop and a bar.
 Along the Backaderry road there is also a pre-school, an animal feed factory and the local Gaelic club.

-Leitrim's Gaelic club (Liatroim Fontenoys GAC) is reputed to be the oldest in Down – being founded in 1888.
+Leitrim's Gaelic club (Liatroim Fontenoys GAC) is reputed to be the oldest in Down, having been founded in 1888.
 Leitrim has developed friendly rivalries with Kilcoo GAC and Castlewellan GAC.
-Most years Leitrim will hold a festival in and around the club grounds.
+Every year since 1996 (with the exception of 2020, due to the COVID-19 pandemic), Leitrim has held a festival in and around the club grounds.

 History

 Early history

 Legananny Dolmen, a megalithic dolmen or cromlech, is located nearby on the slopes of Slieve Croob, it is one of the earliest still existing signs of life within the area.